Catadioptric system: Early catadioptric systems

 Catadioptric combinations have been used for many early optical systems.
 In the 1820s, Augustin-Jean Fresnel developed several catadioptric lighthouse reflector versions of his Fresnel lens.
 Léon Foucault developed a catadioptric microscope in 1859 to counteract aberrations of using a lens to image objects at high power.
 In 1876 a French engineer, A. Mangin, invented what has come to be called the Mangin mirror, a concave glass reflector with the silver surface on the rear side of the glass.
 The two surfaces of the reflector have different radii to correct the aberration of the spherical mirror.
 Light passes through the glass twice, making the overall system act like a triplet lens.
 Mangin mirrors were used in searchlights, where they produced a nearly true parallel beam.
-Many Catadioptric telescopes use negative lenses with a reflective coating on the backside that are referred to as “Mangin mirrors”, although they are not single-element objectives like the original Mangin, and some even predate the Mangin's invention.
+Many Catadioptric telescopes use negative lenses with a reflective coating on the backside that are referred to as “Mangin mirrors”, although they are not single-element objectives like the original Mangin, and some even predate Mangin's invention.